exonum/exonum-doc/src/get-started/java-binding.md

 using an arbitrary algorithm supported by both the service client and the service itself.

+If a service itself needs to create a transaction on a particular node, it can use [`Node#submitTransaction`][node-submit-transaction] method.
+This method will create and sign a transaction message using the [service key][node-configuration-validator-keys] of _that particular node_ (meaning that the node will be an author of the transaction), and submit it into the network.
+Invoking this method on each node unconditionally will produce _N_ transactions that have the same payloads, but distinct authors’ public keys and signatures, where _N_ is the number of nodes in the network.

 Ed25519 is a standard cryptographic system for digital signature of Exonum messages.
 It is available through [`CryptoFunctions#ed25519`][cryptofunctions-ed25519] method.

+[node-configuration-validator-keys]: ../architecture/configuration.md#genesis-validator-keys

 #### Transaction lifecycle
 The lifecycle of a Java service transaction is the same as in any other